The house of the Khatris…

 Know Me…

 A creativity aficionado, I am Isha – a self confessed designer.
 Though I do not have any formal training in designing, I have a penchant for anything artistic and inspiring.
-I am a part of the corporate world, but at heart I am a fabric junkie, an art & craft fanatic, home décor enthusiast and I love dabbling in sewing.
-Wall paintings, Indian architecture, festivals, culture, hand made collectibles, food and textiles profoundly interest me.
+I am a part of the corporate world, but at heart I am an art & craft fanatic, a scrapbooker. fabric junkie, home décor enthusiast and I love dabbling in sewing, decoupage and easy DIY projects.
+Paper crafts, wall paintings, Indian architecture, festivals, culture, hand made collectibles, food, textiles and beautiful places profoundly interest me.
 Would love to hear from you.
-Pour in your comments and suggestions to mohanty.isha@gmail.com Thanks for visiting my blog!
+Pour in your comments and suggestions at mohanty.isha@gmail.com Thanks for visiting my blog!